haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 11. Let’s continue with defining the unsuitable areas by determining the “bad slopes”.
 	- Use the *Reclassify by table* tool again, choose this time the slope raster as the input
 	- Add the reclassification table as pictured below
-		- Hint about earlier question: 1 = suitable, 0 = unsuitable
+		- What do you think the 1 and 0 values represent in this analysis?
 	- Run the tool and save the output

 The “water buffer” and the “bad slopes” will be classified as “0” so that they can be removed from the calculations later on with multiplication.